team-s0l1d1ty/Project-S0l1d1ty/README.md

 ![image](https://user-images.githubusercontent.com/115341229/200221519-9dc26345-1023-419b-ace8-43f3775459ab.png)

 1. User will enter and send their claim through POST request to server
-2. Server will take the input and write it into a Attestation Request format and store it as a string in a temp file.
+2. Server will store the claim as a string in a temp file.
 3. Attester will access the webserver through the Attester dashboard, and read the temp file for attestation request.
 4. Once Attester validated the information provided, it will write the attestation onto the blockchain.
 5. Blockhain will return the hash back to the attester.